Staff Listing

 Background

-I’ve been a Laurier Learning Consultant since 2016, a Laurier teaching assistant (TA) since 2009, and a Laurier student since the mid 1980's.
-I'm also an Instructor in the Department of Language & Communication Studies at Conestoga College and teach elementary school occasionally, across Waterloo Region.
+I’ve been a Laurier Learning Consultant since 2016, a Laurier teaching assistant (TA) since 2009, and a Laurier student since the 1980's.
+I'm also an Instructor in the Department of Language & Communication Studies at Conestoga College and teach high school occasionally, across Waterloo Region.
 I was a leader in the Strong Start Literacy program since 2001 as an early literacy coach, volunteer site coordinator and trainer working closely with the program founder.
 A four-time Laurier graduate, I've earned a BA in Psychology ('86), Honours BA in Communication Studies ('09), Master of Arts in Communication Studies ('11) and Bachelor of Education ('12) degree.
 I’m working on the Laurier Diploma in Business Administration.

-As a teacher, I'm certified to teach at all levels from kindergarten to grade twelve and in post-secondary.
-My five additional teaching qualifications from the Ontario College of Teachers are Special Education, History, English, Family Studies and Social Science (Psych/Soc/Anth).
-In business, I've earned professional, industry accreditation from the Canadian Pharmaceutical Industry (CCPE '99) and the Canadian Institute of Communication Agencies (CAAP '89).
 Awards of excellence include the 2010 Laurier Teaching Assistant Award of Excellence, 2012 Science Teachers Association of Ontario (STAO) Pre-Service Teacher Award of Excellence and 1989 Institute of Communication Agencies (ICA) Bruce Johnston Award of Excellence.
 Prior to working in education, I spent a decade as an executive in advertising, marketing and sales with Ogilvy & Mather Advertising, Dare Foods, and Bristol Myers Squibb Pharmaceuticals.

 Publications

 Rowe, T. and Templeman, E. (2023).
 Building and Sustaining a Strong Team of Peer-led Academic Support Leaders.
 Conference Presentation.
 Learning Specialists Association of Canada (LSAC) National Conference: Thinking Outside the Box.
-Prince George, British Columbia, Canada.
-May 18, 2023.

-Rowe, T. and Skelton, A. (2022).
-Eye on 2024: Turning Local Best Practices into a Conference Presentation.
-Conference Presentation.
 International Supplemental Instruction (SI) Conference: The Golden Age of SI.
 Toronto, Ontario Canada.
 June 9, 2022.

 Rowe, T. (2011).
 Lost in Translation: Mobilizing smart in Ontario Public Schools.
 Master's thesis, Wilfrid Laurier University.